swarup0411/Internship-Recruiter/README.md

 # Internship-Recruiter
-This model will be able to predict whether the candidate is has been shortlisted for interview or not and his/her skill gap based on the desired role and skill set provided by the candidate.
+This model will be able to predict whether the candidate has been shortlisted for interview or not and if not shortlisted, it would be able to inform his/her skill gap based on the desired role and skill set provided by the candidate.